 - Office of Systemic Risk Management

-BSP Governor Benjamin E. Diokno is the current co-chair of FSB-RCGA, serving a two-year term until June 30, 2021.
+BSP Governor Eli M. Remolona, Jr. is a member of the FSB Regional Consultative Group for Asia.
 The FSB is an international institution that recommends risk and prudential standards for the financial markets.

 - FS Network